 It would sort of defeat the purpose of having a Survival Garden with open-pollinated heirloom seeds if you don’t bother to collect and save seeds from your best specimens from season to season.
 That said, you’ll need to do your homework on how to best collect and store your seeds.
 Although it may seem obvious how to do gather and save seeds for crops such as beans, peas, peppers, and tomatoes, things aren’t as straightforward with some other crops.

 For instance, did you know if you’re not careful when you collect your seeds from your corn, melons and cucumbers, you could end up with unwanted cross-pollination?
 Also, carrots, onions, members of the cabbage family, and other crops require other special conditions for collecting and saving seeds.
-I suggest visiting this Basic Seed Saving tutorial to learn more about what’s involved for collecting and saving the seeds in your own Survival Garden.
+I suggest visiting the Seed Savers Exchange to learn more about what’s involved for collecting and saving the seeds in your own Survival Garden.

 Learn how to preserve the fruits of your labor

 There are so many different ways of preserving your crops through the seasons.
 Canning.
 Freezing.
 Pickling.
 Larders.
 Root cellars.
 Drying.
 The possibilities are endless.
 Did you know you can even preserve eggs for months at a time without refrigeration?